trinhcon/CSC301-Upendo-Honey/docs/deliverable-1/planning.md

 List each team member and:
  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)

+ 1. Ashwin is a mature student who has worked for many years in the web development industry.
+He has experience working with business stakeholders to create technical roadmaps, and his technical expertise is in backend systems.
+He will be serving as the Product Manager to help the partners identify a vision and scope for the product, and he will be working with Natalia on the backend architecture and CI/CD for the project.

+Skills: JavaScript, Python, Distributed Systems
+Weaknesses: Aesthetics, product design, CSS

+2. Conroy is a third year student at UTSC.
+He is well-versed in systems programming, Linux/Unix and bash scripting, and enjoys leadership roles.
+He will be serving as the scrum master for the project where he will be responsible for handling sprints, faciliating meetings and managing backlog tasks.
+He will be working on the frontend alongside Linda.

+Skills: Java, C, Linux/Unix systems programming
+Weaknesses: Backend frameworks, infrastructure, web communication protocols

+3. Linda is also a third year student at UTSC.
+She enjoys functional programming and product design.
+She will be responsible for documentation and note taking for the team which means recording meetings on Google Docs and tracking decisions made by the team.
+She will be responsible for the frontend alongside Conroy.

+Skills: Python, UI design, functional programming
+Weaknesses: Backend, testing frameworks, web frameworks

+4. Natalia is also a mature student, with many years of experience in both the creative design industry and as a business systems analyst.
+She will be the project manager where she will responsible for managing deadlines, keeping the development on track and will be coordinating the backend and CI/CD alongside Ashwin.

+Skills: project planning, requirements analysis, frontend design
+Weaknesses: backend, CI/CD, git

 #### Q7: What operational events will you have as a team?